sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 root@rescue:/#
 ```

-Now you can change, whatever you need to, unmount everything and reboot the system.
+Now you can change, whatever you need to, `umount` everything and reboot the system.

 Don't forget to close everything properly: